nihaue/TRex/README.md

 You can [learn about these new features here](https://azure.microsoft.com/en-us/documentation/articles/powerapps-develop-api/).

 The following features are not quite ready for use:
-- **CallbackType** attribute to be used on callback subscription registration methods to specify the shape of notification that will be sent as a result when the callback url is invoked.
-The emits the *x-ms-notification-content* swagger vendor extension, however it is currently not emitted in the correct location within the swagger.
-Instead it is targeting a location within the metadata that the designer **will** be looking in a future release.
-- **CallbackUrl** attribute to be used on a member of an input for the callback subscription registration method to specify the member that contains the url at which the Logic App can be notified of new contnet.
 - **ResponseTypeLookup** attribute.
 This has the same functionality as the **DynamicSchemaLookup** attribute, but only applies to return values.
 Implementation of this functionality is blocked by **Swashbuckle** which does not currently support emitting vendor extensions in the swagger for individual responses.
 [Pull request #679](https://github.com/domaindrivendev/Swashbuckle/pull/679) should unblock implementation if/when it is merged.

 # Go Build Great Things!
 Well, what are you waiting for?
 Reading documentation never built software.
 Go make mistakes, let those mistakes lead you into building great things!